-Unfortunately, not too many inventors recognize that patent attorneys are (a) expensive and (b) substantially reliant on the information provided them.
+Unfortunately, not too many inventors and start-up entrepreneurs recognize that patent attorneys are (a) expensive and (b) substantially reliant on the information they receive.

-Since, basically, only a few patent attorneys are exceptionally talented at drawing information out of inventors, the results a patent attorney gets from the inventor interview will highly dependent on the efforts, the interviewee puts into communicating with the patent attorney.
+Since, generally, only a few patent attorneys are exceptionally talented at drawing information out of inventors, the results a patent attorney will get from the meeting with the intentors will highly dependent on the efforts, the interviewee puts into communicating with the patent attorney.

-The following checklist may be helpful as a guide for inventors to prepare for the initial consultation (inventor interview) with a patent attorney:
+The following checklist may be helpful as a guide for inventors to prepare for the initial consultation with a patent attorney:

-The following questions should be clarified in the inventor interview in the context of inventorship:
+The following questions should be clarified in the consultation in the context of inventorship: